cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 Releases should be created by maintainers only.
 To create a tag and release, follow the instructions in this section.

+### Pre-requisites

+1. Review the git log and ensure the [changelog](CHANGELOG.md) contains all relevant recent changes with references to GitHub issues or PRs, if possible.
+1. Review the changes since the last tag, and if the dependencies have changed revise the [NOTICES](NOTICES.txt) to correctly capture the included dependencies and their licenses / copyrights.
+1. Ensure that all documentation that needs to be written has been written by TW, approved by PO/Engineer, and pushed to the forward-facing documentation.
+1. Scan the project for vulnerabilities

 ### Update the version, changelog, and notices
 1. Create a new branch for the version bump.
 1. Based on the unreleased content, determine the new version number.